Laser420/managed_4626_vault/README.md

 # A Managed 4626 Vault

-## This is a vault where users can deposit WETH (or any given ERC20 asset) to be managed by a singular authority known as the operator.
+### This is a vault where users can deposit WETH (or any given ERC20 asset) to be managed by a singular authority known as the operator.
 Though as far as I can tell, a multi-sig or DAO vote could easily be configured to execute all of the operator's tasks.

-## The operator decides when to allow
+### The operator decides when to allow users to deposit and withdraw from the vault.
+When these interactions are disabled, the vault's assets are elsewhere, in a vault strategy contract farming yield.

 Testing Steps
 1. Deploy Vault